sajad-zohrei/multi-directional-snackbar/README.md

 - Support multiDirection.

 ## Usage
-The multiDirectinalSnackbar is very easy to setup
+  -  The multiDirectinalSnackbar is very easy to setup

-put sample code

    ```java
     Snackbar snackbar = Snackbar.with(getApplicationContext())